binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/VPN-with-no-LandingZone.md

 ```

-Create a dummy acconunt dir.
+Create a dummy account dir.

 Despite we won't create a real account (since there is no Landing Zone), we'll have to create a dir to hold all the layers we need.